antonia-white/anlief-ecological-consultancy/README.md

 - Media images used in the Ecological Services page were resized and cropped with [ResizePixel](https://www.resizepixel.com/)
 - The favicon image is from the open source site [Favicon.io](https://favicon.io/emoji-favicons/herb)
 - The responsive mockup was generated with [Am I Responsive Design](http://ami.responsivedesign.is/#)
+- The colour palette was generated with [Coolors](https://coolors.co/)

 ***